nacharya/edgex_access/README_EDGEX_ACCESS.md

 ## What is edgex_access

-A Python3 connector library that uses the AWS S3 protocol to access data storage solutions like AWS S3, NexentaEdge, Minio, Scality Zenko and Cloudian S3
+A Python3 connector library that uses the AWS S3 protocol to access data storage solutions like AWS S3, Minio and Azure BlobStore

 - S3 configuration for more than one S3 store
 - signature computation based on configuration